-The regional entry deadline for classes A-2A-3A-4A is April 30, 2025.
-For classes 5A-6A, the deadline is May 7.
+The regional entry deadline for classes A-2A-3A-4A is April 30, 2026.
+For classes 5A-6A, the deadline is May 7, 2026.
 Regional entries must be submitted on MileSplit (ok.milesplit.com) by the deadline.
-All seeds for regional heats/flights will come from verified meet results uploaded through MileSplit.
+All seeds for regional heats/flights will come from verified meet results that have been uploaded onto MileSplit.